jiguan/LeetCode/test/com/leetcode/array/README.md

 - [Merge Intervals](https://leetcode.com/problems/merge-intervals/) - Easy
 - [Meeting Rooms II](https://leetcode.com/problems/meeting-rooms-ii/) - Medium
 - [Maximum Number of Events That Can Be Attended](https://leetcode.com/problems/maximum-number-of-events-that-can-be-attended/) - Medium, count how many max events we could attend.
 Sort the array by start date, and then poll the event with earliest end date
-- Meeting room in `com.interview.google` - Medium, check on day `i` how many rooms are used
+- [Meeting room](../../interview/google/MeetingRoom.java) - Medium, check on day `i` how many rooms are used

 ### Permutation